matthieusb/spring-jhipster-simple-app/README.md

   -H "Content-Type: application/json"
 ```

-This is an example route.
-All */api/supervisors* are blocked as an example.
+All */api/supervisors* require authentication as an example.

 ## Architecture

 There is just a mongodb docker container and a springboot app to run.
-More will likely come.
+You can define a mongodb database manually or execute *scripts/CreateDockerDatabases_x64*.
+Then you can start or stop it using docker cli.

 ## Technologies used